TheRobBrennan/explore-web-rtc/example-02/README.md

 })
 ```

-The parameter passed to the constructor contains the server urls needed by the ICE agent.
+The parameter passed to the constructor contains the server URLs needed by the ICE agent.
 More about this later or [here](https://levelup.gitconnected.com/webrtc-the-ice-framework-stun-and-turn-servers-10b2972483bb)

 3. Alice adds the tracks (audio and video) that she wants to share over the connection to her RTCPeerConnection object.